sleepy-shawn/cs61a/high functions_and_environment.md

 Instead of listing formal parameters for a function, you can write *args, which represents all of the arguments that get passed into the function.
 We can then call another function with these same arguments by passing these *args into this other function.
 牛顿迭代法真难md
 curry

+sometimes lambda is truly better than def lambda y: lambda x: search(f(x)=y) newton method lambda 拆开更适合阅读

+every local frame has its parent frame which is often the global frame self-reference def print_all(x):
+    print(x)
+    return priny_all